nikhil-2818/MyToken-ER20-/README.md

 ### Variables

 - `owner` (private, address): Stores the address of the contract owner.
+- `supplyTotal`= Stores the total number of token.
 ### Functions

 1. `Constructor`: It takes two arguments `initialSupply`, `owner_`